lth1013/workday-planner/README.md

 WHEN I refresh the page
 THEN the saved events persist

 This website enables you to create a calendar of events for your 9-5 workday.
 It has different colors depending on the time, and you can save events.
-It also displays the current day.
+It displays the current day.

 ## Usage